Nehameena28/Nehameena28/README.md

 # 👋 Hello!
 I'm Neha Meena

- #### 🌟 A Passionate MERN Stack Developer | React Enthusiast | Open to Learn & Build 🚀
+ #### 🌟 Frontend Developer | React Enthusiast | Aspiring MERN Stack Developer 🚀
 ---
 </div>

 ## 👩‍💻 About Me

-🌐 I'm a passionate **Full Stack Developer** (MERN) aiming to build scalable, dynamic, and user-friendly web applications.
+🌐 I’m a passionate Frontend Developer with a strong interest in building dynamic, responsive, and user-friendly web applications.
+🎯 Currently focused on Frontend Development with HTML, CSS, JavaScript, React, and Tailwind CSS.
-🎯 My goal is to become a **MERN Stack Developer** and gain hands-on experience by working on real-world projects.
+🚀 My goal is to become a Full Stack MERN Developer by gaining hands-on experience in backend technologies like Node.js, Express, and MongoDB.
 🔧 Skilled in **Frontend** (HTML, CSS, JavaScript, React, Tailwind CSS)
 🛠️ Learning and working on **Backend** (Node.js, Express, MongoDB)
 🌐 Familiar with **Git & GitHub** for version control and collaboration.
 ☁️ Currently exploring deployment and cloud hosting (Netlify).
 🤝 Open to **collaborations**, projects, internships, and hackathons.
-💬 Ask me about `React`, `JavaScript`, `MongoDB`, or anything web-related!
+💬 Ask me about `React`, `JavaScript`, `Web development`, or anything web-related!
 🏋️ Fitness & positivity keep me energized – I love **growing every day**!

 📍 Khategaon, Madhya Pradesh